ETHLend/Documentation/ETHLendWhitePaper.md

 <p>The vesting model is active for 24 months in total.
 All tokens that are distributed to new team members from the development fund after the LEND token sale follows the vesting model on a pro-rata basis (will join the vesting model from the next mark).</p>

+<p>The vesting model shall be activated with a smart contract once the token sale is complete.</p>

+<p>For all new team members who joins ETHLend after the token sale period and are subject to the vesting model, a 6-month cliff-period is added.
+This means that if the person leaves before 6 month from the starting point, the members is not entitled to the vested tokens.</p>

 ## <h2>Security</h2>

 <p>The token sale is performed with the use of Ethereum smart contract.
 Since all transactions are confirmed on the blockchain, the smart contract is resistant for security threats.
 The crowdsale smart contract code shall be available on GitHub and the code will be reviewed and audited by third party security auditing service.</p>